Home / Apostilles

 2) Then, register with the MoFA Apostille website above, and select the document.
 Apostille confirmation (issuance) is only available in the MoFA Consular Service in Seoul.
 Application by mail is also available

-There are instances when you will need an apostille issued from the U.S. that you will have to send a request for.
-This could include (not limited to) obtaining a Korean Drivers License, obtaining death certificates and more.
+There are instances when you will need an apostille issued from the U.S. You have to send a request for these.
+This could include (not limited to) obtaining a Korean Drivers License and obtaining a Death Certificate.
 A U.S. apostille is issued from the highest office of a given agency or department.
 You will have to send the request to that office.
-As an example, an individual needed an apostille for his wife's U.S. Embassy Death Certificate for selling their jointly owned property.
-He had to send the apostille request to the U.S. Department of State.
-So there is no single answer to where you request one from, it depends on your situation and the agency you need to work with.
+As an example, an individual needing an apostille for his wife's U.S. Embassy Death Certificate so he can sell their jointly owned property, or a U.S. citizen trying to get a Korean Drivers License.
+You must make an apostille request to the U.S. Department of State, starting with the U.S. Embassy in Seoul.
+There is no single answer to where you request an apostille from - it depends on your situation and the agency you need to work with.